asceznyk/motive/README.md

 ### The mindset
-We want to be able to solve hard problems - like a challenge.
+We want to solve hard problems - take it like a challenge.

 ### Short-term: